-- Butter– Salted and softened butter.
+- Butter– Salted and softened.
 Dairy free butter can also be used.

-- Milk of choice– I used unsweetened coconut milk, but any milk of choice can be used.
+- Milk of choice– I used unsweetened coconut milk, but any milk works.

 - Honey OR keto honey– Gives the muffins some sweetness, and extra moisture.
 You can also try sugar free maple syrup.